Bulgarian–Hungarian wars: Hungarian conquest (War of 894–896)

 That same year, in 894, Hungarian warriors advanced into the Carpathian Basin and Pannonia to aid the Moravians in their fight against the Bulgarians' Frankish allies.
 When they learned of Svatopluk's death, the Hungarians pulled back, though only as far as the region of the Upper Tisza.
 In spring 895, Árpád followed with his army and, after some skirmishes on the Great Plain, defeated the Bulgarian army.
 Having hurriedly made peace with Byzantium, the Bulgarians concentrated their forces to defeat Liüntika's Hungarians.

 After the Hungarians retreated, Simeon pretended to agree to negotiations – but the Byzantine envoy Leo Chirosphact who arrived to the Bulgarian capital Preslav was put in custody and Simeon deliberately prolonged the peace talks.
 In the meantime he allied with the Pechenegs and simultaneously launched attacks on the Hungarian encampments in the Etelköz.
 In the bloody battle of Southern Buh the Bulgarians led by Simeon I and his father Boris I decisively defeated the Hungarians.
-The ensuing, massive withdrawal by the Hungarians ended in the 'conquest', or rather settlement, of what became the Hungarian's permanent homeland.
-Soon after the Bulgarian victory, the Simeon stopped the negotiations and in the summer of 896 the Byzantine army was routed at Boulgarophygon.
+The ensuing, massive withdrawal by the Hungarians ended in the 'conquest', or rather settlement, of what became the Hungarians' permanent homeland.
+Soon after the Bulgarian victory, Simeon stopped the negotiations and in the summer of 896 the Byzantine army was routed at the Boulgarophygon.

 When the Hungarians arrived to settle in the Carpathian Basin, they encountered little resistance on the part of the Bulgarians.
 The small but noteworthy communities implanted by the Bulgarians in Transylvania and between the Tisa and Danube did not even have the option of fleeing from the Hungarians, who came in overwhelming force.
 Likewise the Moravians came under Hungarian rule but continued to use their burial grounds (e.g. Maroskarna) into the early 10th century.